dominikzaczek/verified/README.md

 Please clone the repo or unzip the files.
 In the terminal run `npm install`.
 You can then start editing by running `npm run dev`

-Overview of the project and how to run it.
-Please also use this as an opportunity to list other things you would do if you had more time and what it would take to make the platform production ready.

 ## Technologies
 This project uses NextJS app generator as a boilerplate, including TailwindCSS.
 For charts, I used ChartJS library with Charts React.